-In a letter to customers, AT&T announced that the Consumer’s Choice plans, Illinois’ best local phone deals, will be eliminated on Nov.
-17, 2017.
-The letters indicate that Consumer’s Choice customers will be automatically switched to identical plans that were more expensive, but still cost less than other offers.
+AT&T ended the Consumer’s Choice plans, Illinois’ best local phone deals, in November 2017.
+Consumer’s Choice customers were switched to identical plans that were more expensive, but still cost less than other offers.

 Have questions for AT&T?
 Call 1-800-288-2020.

-No. The Consumer’s Choice plans are local phone deals, for calls to places within 15 miles from your home (what AT&T labels “Band A” and “Band B” calls).
-Calls beyond that—local toll (15-40 miles away) and long-distance (40+ miles away)—are not affected by the changes.
+No. These plans are local phone deals, for calls to places within 15 miles from your home (what AT&T labels “Band A” and “Band B” calls).
+Calls beyond that—local toll (15-40 miles away) and long-distance (40+ miles away)—are not covered by these plans.

 In addition to eliminating the Consumer’s Choice plans in the Illinois Telecom Act, AT&T also successfully lobbied the General Assembly to eliminate the requirement that it offer traditional landline service in its Illinois territory.

 Under the legislation, AT&T has to give customers 255 days notice (roughly eight and a half months) before petitioning the FCC to end landline service in Illinois.
-Since the bill has passed, AT&T has said traditional landline service is “not going away anytime soon…It could take a number of years.”
+After the bill passed in 2017, AT&T said traditional landline service is “not going away anytime soon…It could take a number of years.”

 What are my choices beyond landlines?